Neill Malcolm: Military career

 It has been suggested that Malcolm, while in Berlin, provided the origin of the phrase 'stabbed in the back' to describe the reason for the German defeat.
 In the autumn of 1919, when Erich Ludendorff was dining with Malcolm, Malcolm asked Ludendorff why he thought Germany lost the war.
 Ludendorff replied with a list of excuses, including that the home front failed the army.
 Malcolm asked him: "Do you mean, General, that you were stabbed in the back?"
 Ludendorff's eyes lit up and he leapt upon the phrase like a dog on a bone.
 "Stabbed in the back?" he repeated.
 "Yes, that's it, exactly, we were stabbed in the back."
 And thus was born a legend which has never entirely perished.

 Later life

-In retirement he was President of the North Borneo Chartered Company from 1926 to 1946 and High Commissioner for German refugees from 1936 to 1938.
+After retiring from the British Army, Malcolm was President of the North Borneo Chartered Company from 1926 to 1946 and High Commissioner for German refugees from 1936 to 1938.